Walmart's investment year will hold back profit growth; shares slide | Business

 Walmart Inc expects full-year sales and profit growth to slow as it reinvests in its business, after revenue soared to $560 billion last year as people stocked up on groceries during the pandemic.
 The world's biggest retailer, which employs 1.5 million people in the United States, also said it is raising wages to more than $15 per hour on average.
 About half of Walmart's hourly U.S. workers will earn $15 an hour or more, though there are some roles that will still start at $11 an hour, the company said.

-Shares in Bentonville, Arkansas-based Walmart were down 5.6% on Thursday.
+Shares in Bentonville, Arkansas-based Walmart closed down 6.5% on Thursday.
 The company has invested heavily in online, advertising and healthcare businesses over the past year, using pandemic-led sales momentum to diversify beyond brick-and-mortar retail.
 "Guidance was muted, locking in gains from last year but stalling profit expansion in favor of critical investments in people and platform," Jefferies analyst Stephanie Wissink said.

 Walmart forecast adjusted net sales to grow in the low single digits in fiscal 2022 which ends Jan.
 31, much lower than the 8.5% growth seen in the preceding year.
 It also expects earnings per share to be flat-to-slightly up, below the 2.2% growth analysts had been expecting, according to Refinitiv.
 "We're going to invest more aggressively in capacity and automation to position ourselves to earn the primary destination with customers, we are absolutely playing offence here," Chief Executive Doug McMillon said at Walmart's investor day conference.